 Later, we hear the echoes of a struggle outside of church walls by people fighting to cash the promissory note of democracy in courtrooms, on buses, at lunch counters: “There’ll be nobody there to put me out.”

 There’s a promise for anyone who’s ever wept over the newspaper or fought the battles of everyday life.
 That Jesus, our Savior who suffered, wipes away tears.
 That sorrows end, that trouble don’t last always.
 The song connects “today” and “that by-and-by” with a relevance that I believe is a hallmark of a song that becomes a classic.
-It embodies the tension that historian Higher Ground as “the ongoing call and response between the gospel vision and what novelist Ralph Ellison called ‘the blues impulse.’… Where the blues men and women focus on the immediate problem of finding the strength to face another blues-torn day, the gospel vision holds out the hope that, if we stick together and keep faith with the spirit, a change is gonna come.”identifies in his book
+It embodies the tension that historian Craig Werner identifies in his book Higher Ground as “the ongoing call and response between the gospel vision and what novelist Ralph Ellison called ‘the blues impulse.’… Where the blues men and women focus on the immediate problem of finding the strength to face another blues-torn day, the gospel vision holds out the hope that, if we stick together and keep faith with the spirit, a change is gonna come.”

 And, oh, that call and response.